Akromiya

 Akromiya broke away from Hizb ut-Tahrir, a terrorist organization according to the Kazakhstan government, when Akrom Yo‘ldoshev formed Akromiya in the Fergana Valley area in Uzbekistan in 1996.
-The Uzbek Government says Yo‘ldoshev's pamphlet Yimonga Yul (Way to Faith) criticizes HT's goal of creating an international caliphate for impracticality.
+The Uzbek Government says Yo‘ldoshev's pamphlet Iymonga Yul (Way to Faith) criticizes HT's goal of creating an international caliphate for impracticality.
 Yo‘ldoshev argues in favor of creating an Islamic state on a local level instead.

 Muhammad Sadik Muhammad Yusuf, the former Chief Mufti of Uzbekistan, said, "Akromiya has nothing in common with Hizb-ut-Tahrir, and other radical political Islamic organisations.
 It is for entirely different reasons that I consider Akrom Yo‘ldoshev's teaching a heresy."
 Yusuf says Yo‘ldoshev teaches that Muslims do not have to pray five times daily or fast during Ramadan.

 Sarah Kendzior, a scholar of Central Asia writing in the journal Demokratizatsiya, cast doubt on the group's existence, arguing that the Uzbek government created the organization to justify putting down the 2005 civil unrest in Uzbekistan.